 - Billing questions: 12% of tickets, 6 minutes average resolution

-Data Center Strategy: Location Beats Everything
+Data Centre Strategy: Location Beats Everything

 Premium providers mention their network partnerships prominently.
 These relationships matter more than server specifications.
 They drive real-world performance.